Deyong-Sun/deyong-sun-1.github.io/note/continuum-mechanics/_posts/2022-12-6-continuum-mechanics.md

 * Polar decomposition theorem

 $$ \mathbf{F}=\mathbf{RU}=\mathbf{VR}$$
-where F is a symmetric matrix, R is a unitary matrix, and U and V are the right and left polar decompositions of F.
+where F is a symmetric matrix, R is a unitary matrix (rotation/reflection), and U and V (stretch) are the right and left polar decompositions of F.

 * The right and left Cauchy-Green (deformation) tensors C and B are defined by